beatlab-mcmaster/SocialEyes/src/glassesRecord/README.md

             adb tcpip 5555
             adb connect <device_ip>:5555
             ```
         Replace <device_ip> with the IP address of your device.
-You can find the device's IP address in the device's Wi-Fi settings or by running:
+You can find the device's IP address in the device's Wi-Fi settings.
     - Disconnect the device and verify the connection by running:
             ```
             adb devices